ibm-cloud-docs/EventStreams/eventstreams145.md

     If you don't know this ID, provide your dashboard URL, the Kafka broker endpoints,or your service instance ID.

     * Region

+When you have switched to a private endpoint, the external or public endpoints are no longer available to you.

 For more information about service endpoints, see the [{{site.data.keyword.Bluemix_short}} Service Endpoint documentation](/docs/services/service-endpoint?topic=service-endpoint-about#about){:new_window}.